 As the Professor of Viticulture at the University of California, Olmo was invited to study the climatic limitations of viticulture in the Swan Valley.
-He quickly realised that the Swan Valley was not the only region in the state that would prove to grow grapes, nor would it be the best.
+He quickly realised that the Swan Valley was not the only region in the state that would grow grapes, nor would it be the best.
 His work in Margaret River acted as a catalyst for what was to come.

 Since then, the region has gone from strength to strength, building upon its reputation for world-class wine.

-Margaret River climate, weather and soil
+The climate, weather and soil of Margaret River

 James Halliday on Margaret River

-The landscape constantly varies, given character by the abundance of small creeks and gentle valleys, as well as by the profusion of native trees, shrubs and flowers.
-In physical terms a degree of protection from sea wind is the most important factor.
+“The landscape varies, given character by the abundance of small creeks and gentle valleys, as well as by the profusion of native trees, shrubs and flowers.
+In physical terms, a degree of protection from sea wind is the most important factor.

-THings to do in Margaret River
+Things to do in Margaret River

 Besides tasting your way through every cellar door in the region, you can find a plethora of other activities to keep you busy.
-If you’re a beachgoer, head down to one of the famous coastlines and watch the surfers going for a paddle.
+If you’re a beachgoer, head to one of the famous coastlines and watch the surfers going for a paddle.

 If you’d prefer to stay dry, you can wander Busselton Jetty, visit Australia’s tallest mainland lighthouse at Cape Leeuwin, picnic among the Karri trees in Boranup Forest, explore the Cape to Cape track, watch the sunset at Yallingup, or see the migrating humpback whales at the point where the Southern and Indian Oceans meet.

-If all your wine tasting has stirred up an appetite, lunch at one of the region’s excellent restaurants before satisfying your sweet tooth at the Margaret River Chocolate Factory.
+If all your wine tasting has stirred up an appetite, have lunch at one of the region’s excellent restaurants before satisfying your sweet tooth at the Margaret River Chocolate Factory.